 On August 21, 2017 a total solar eclipse will pass over the United States.
 We will not experience 100% totality in Arkansas.
-You will need to use one of the solar filter materials listed below for viewing any part of the event.
-The event will begin near noon and maximum coverage will occur in the early afternoon, so office groups and school groups should plan ahead.
+However, it will still be a dramatic event.
+You will need to use one of the solar filter materials listed in the red box below for viewing the sun during any part of the event.
+CAAS has eclipse glasses for sale for $3.00 each and a limited supply of free glasses for central Arkansas public class room teachers.
+More details here.

 CAUTION: Never look at the sun without suitable eye protection!
 Always use protection such as:

-- Solar Eclipse Glasses, which you can buy here
+- Solar Eclipse Glasses, which you can obtain here

 - Certified solar filter material